#1 Back to the Pokémon roots

 The original 151 Pokemon, the familiar Kanto regions and its iconic characters, and a visual style that nicely balances the ’90s look and feel with a modern touch.
 It’s refreshingly old school, while still feeling new and refined.
 This direction should appeal to old coots like myself, while also staying interesting for the modern fan who can appreciate a focused side-story.

 Animation quality has improved tremendously over the years, as has people’s perception of how Pokémon should look.
 Even at the time, the animation of Pokémon wasn’t always the best or the most intense, so it makes me very happy that the original story is given a second chance to shine now.

 Battles are dynamic and full of little details that make each Pokémon feel just right.
-A little Ratata dashes its way up the body of an Onix like the swift little pest that it is, a Gengar dissipates into smoke as a normal-type’s tackle passes through it, the anime is full of such careful details.
+A little Ratata dashes its way up the body of an Onix like the swift little pest that it is, a Gengar dissipates into smoke as a normal-type’s tackle passes through it, Pokémon Origins is full of such careful details.
 The directing work also makes these battles feel faster and more impactful than ever before.
 Even as an adult who has long ago lost interest in Pokémon, this was just plain cool to watch.